-- 1) I need to concentrate on finding more potential new members. - 2) Publicity and awards are just about tooting our own horn. - 3) I don't have time to put a good publicity plan together.
+- 1.)
+I need to concentrate on finding more potential new members. - 2.)
+I need to stay in touch with "non meeting attending" members and get them involved. - 3.)
+I don't have time to put a good publicity plan together.